Knotted Weaving

 Varieties of Knotted Weaving

 These are extremely common when you look at Indian or Central Asian works while even the Chinese are known to use the asymmetrical format quite regularly.
-The reason for its popularity is simply the fact that alternate warp wrapping allows for a tighter structure and, therefore, a more intricate design. try, Gerbils There is a massively stiff weft and a fine weft, each of which is used alternatively to bind the weft tightly.
+The reason for its popularity is simply the fact that alternate warp wrapping allows for a tighter structure and, therefore, a more intricate design. try, F1 RC Boat There is a massively stiff weft and a fine weft, each of which is used alternatively to bind the weft tightly.
 The sequence of wrapping is, of course, up to the individual or the technique that they are using and three-weft patterns are also quite common, creating a denser structure.

 Symmetrical knotted weaving is all about tightly packing in the right and left warp threads together, in each binding motion.
 Instead of wrapping only the left or the right, both need to be taken care of together and that causes a symmetrical pattern with each weft thread coming from either side, with their ends coming out together, between the warps.
 This is, once again, a tight format for working and the Turkish style is known to employ this format.